Fragmented imaginary-time evolution for early-stage quantum signal processors: Optimal sub-normalisation for QITE Primitive 2

-In this appendix, we prove that Eq.\ \eqref{eq:gamma_opt_approx} gives approximately the optimal value for the subnormalization of $P_2$, such that the overall query complexity given by Eq.\ \eqref{eq:Qcomp} is minimized.
+gives approximately the optimal value for the subnormalization of $P_2$, such that the overall query complexity given by Eq.\ \eqref{eq:Qcomp} is minimized.
 Notice that, by diminishing the value of $\gamma$ we increase the success probability of $P_2$, decresing the number of times it needs to be realized.
 At the same time, it leads to an increment on the query complexity of $P_2$ given by Eq.\ \eqref{eq:real_time_or}.
 Therefore, the optimal subnormalization is a tradeoff between these two contributions.

 From Eqs. \eqref{eq:Qcomp} and \eqref{eq:real_time_or}, given $\beta$, $\varepsilon$, and the master algorithm type $\kappa$, we get that the optimal $\gamma$ minimizes

 with $g=1$ introduced for convenience.
 Here we have used $p_{\Psi}(\beta,\gamma)=e^{-2\gamma}\|F_\beta(H)\ket{\Psi}\|$ and $\varepsilon'=p_{\Psi}(\beta,\gamma)\varepsilon/2$.